eyanjaffery/aes-encryption-decryption-linux/README.md

 	•	Install aescrypt via your package manager (brew, apt, etc.).

-Future Improvements

-	•	Add GUI support for better usability.
-	•	Implement email notifications on backup completion.
-	•	Add SFTP support for secure file transfers.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contributing

 Contributions are welcome!
 Please follow these steps:
 	1. Fork the repository.